 Synchronous area Maximum range of Q/P max Maximum range of steady-state voltage level in PU

 Continental Europe 0,75 0,225

 Nordic 0,95 0,150

 Great Britain 0,66 0,225

 Ireland and Northern Ireland 0,66 0,218

 Baltic 0,80 0,220

+Georgia 0,80 0,220
-(iii)the reactive power provision capability requirement applies at the connection point.
-For profile shapes other than rectangular, the voltage range represents the highest and

-(c with regard to reactive power capability below maximum capacity:

-- (i) the relevant system operator in coordination with the relevant TSO shall specify the reactive power provision capability requirements and shall specify a P-Q/Pmax-profile that may take any shape within the boundaries of which the power park module shall be capable of providing reactive power below maximum capacity; - (ii) the $P-Q/P{max}$ -profile shall be specified by each relevant system operator in coordination with the relevant TSO, in conformity with the following principles: - -the P-Q/P ${max}$ -profile shall not exceed the P-Q/P ${max}$ -profile envelope, represented by the inner envelope in Figure 9, - -the Q/P ${\text{max}}$ range of the P-Q/P ${\text{max}}$ -profile envelope is specified for each synchronous area in Table 9, - -the active power range of the P-Q/Pmax-profile envelope at zero reactive power shall be 1 pu, - -the P-Q/Pmax-profile can be of any shape and shall include conditions for reactive power capability at zero active power, and - -the position of the P-Q/Pmax-profile envelope shall be within the limits of the fixed outer envelope set out in Figure 9; - (iii when operating at an active power output below maximum capacity (Pmax), the power park module shall be capable of providing reactive power at any operating point inside its P-Q/Pmax-profile, if all units of that power park module which generate power are technically available that is to say they are not out of service due to maintenance or failure, otherwise there may be less reactive power capability, taking into consideration the technical availabilities;
+- (iii)the reactive power provision capability requirement applies at the connection point.
+For profile shapes other than rectangular, the voltage range represents the highest and lowest values.
+The full reactive power range is therefore not expected to be available across the range of steady-state voltages; - (c with regard to reactive power capability below maximum capacity: - (i)the relevant system operator in coordination with the relevant TSO shall specify the reactive power provision capability requirements and shall specify a P-Q/Pmax-profile that may take any shape within the boundaries of which the power park module shall be capable of providing reactive power below maximum capacity; - (ii) the $P-Q/P{max}$ -profile shall be specified by each relevant system operator in coordination with the relevant TSO, in conformity with the following principles: - -the P-Q/Pmax-profile shall not exceed the P-Q/Pmax-profile envelope, represented by the inner envelope in Figure 9, - -the $Q/P{max}$ range of the P-Q/Pmax-profile envelope is specified for each synchronous area in Table 9, - -the active power range of the P-Q/P ${\mbox{\tiny max}}$ -profile envelope at zero reactive power shall be 1 pu, - -the P-Q/Pmax-profile can be of any shape and shall include conditions for reactive power capability at zero active power, and - -the position of the P-Q/Pmax-profile envelope shall be within the limits of the fixed outer envelope set out in Figure 9; - (iii when operating at an active power output below maximum capacity (Pmax), the power park module shall be capable of providing reactive power at any operating point inside its P-Q/Pmax-profile, if all units of that power park module which generate power are technically available that is to say they are not out of service due to maintenance or failure, otherwise there may be less reactive power capability, taking into consideration the technical availabilities;

-$P\text{-}Q/P{\text{\tiny max}}\text{-profile}$ of a power park module
+P-Q/Pmax-profile of a power park module

-The diagram represents boundaries of a P- $Q/P{max}$ -profile at the connection point by the active power, expressed by the ratio of its actual value and the maximum capacity pu, against the ratio of the reactive power (Q) and the maximum capacity ( $P{max}$ ).
+The diagram represents boundaries of a P-Q/Pmax-profile at the connection point by the active power, expressed by the ratio of its actual value and the maximum capacity pu, against the ratio of the reactive power (Q) and the maximum capacity (Pmax).
 The position, size and shape of the inner envelope are indicative.

-(iv)the power park module shall be capable of moving to any operating point within its $P-Q/P{max}$ profile in appropriate timescales to target values requested by the relevant system operator;
+(iv)the power park module shall be capable of moving to any operating point within its P-Q/Pmax profile in appropriate timescales to target values requested by the relevant system operator;